psychemedia/sin-eater-resources/resources/SEMAC_sin-eater-macleod.md

 Neil glanced at him, but did not speak.
 "What is your name, for I seem to know you?"
 But Neil had already forgotten him.
 The shepherd took out his snuff-mull, helped him- self, and handed the mull to the lonely way- farer.
 Neil mechanically helped himself.
-''Am bheil thu 'dol do Fhionphort?" tried the shepherd again: "Are you going to Fionnaphort?"
+"Am bheil thu 'dol do Fhionphort?" tried the shepherd again: "Are you going to Fionnaphort?"
-'' Tha mise 'dol a dli I - challu^n - chille" Neil answered, in a low, weary voice, and as a man adream: "I am on my way to lona."
+"Tha mise 'dol a dli I - challu^n - chille" Neil answered, in a low, weary voice, and as a man adream: "I am on my way to lona."

 THE SIN-EATER 51